-This is the story of our beloved Ugly Santa:
+This is the story of the Ugly Santa and I, a Love Affair

 When I was a little girl, my mother hung this Santa on the doorknob in our home.
 I inherited him once I left home and started my life as an adult.
 Why I kept him all these years (and that’s a lot of years), I will never know.
 Like my mother’s silver tea service that she bequeathed me, some family heirlooms hang around long after they are appreciated.

 I don’t think Ugly looked much differently when I was a child than he does now.
 Notice the fluffy-falling-off-because-the-cats-attacked-it beard?
 His cheeks and nose are painted a Pepto Bismol pink that makes him look more like he’s very angry than jolly.
 Hideous, right?
 Even though Ugly is grotesque he is much loved in our house in a respectfully eccentric manner.

 The Cute, but Scary Santa

 We also owned a cute toy Santa that was battery operated and hit a toy drum as it trooped around the kitchen in our old house.
 It would march towards you, stop, then hit the drum in time to the tinny music playing from within it.
 Then it would continue marching.
 That Santa scared our daughters to death!
 They’d scream a high pitched squeal while leaping on their Little Tikes desk.
 Needless to say, we gave it away a long time ago.

 But the Ugly Santa has stayed with us all these years and I have so many memories of him.
 To play a prank on each other, my daughter and I hid Ugly in each other’s belongings–our bed pillow, coat pocket, medicine cabinet or Christmas stocking, etc. During winter break, she returned him to me either hiding him in an obvious place where I would find him (like the top of the Christmas tree) or merely presenting him to me like a dishonored knight returning his sword to his queen.
 Every time, I would feign surprise at finding him and she’d warn me not to trick her again.
 Whether she actually meant it or not, I don’t know.